static-frame/static-frame/doc/source/articles/ftyping.md

 def process(f: DataFrame) -> Series: ...
 ```

 This is insufficient, as it ignores the types contained within the container.
-A DataFrame might have string column labels and three columns of integer, string, and floating-point values: these characteristics are necessary to define the type.
+A DataFrame might have string column labels and three columns of integer, string, and floating-point values: these characteristics define the type.
 A function argument with such a type hint would provide developers, static analyzers, and run-time checkers the information to fully understand the expectations of the interface.
-A full generic specification, now available in StaticFrame 2, defines the type of the index, the type of the column labels, and the types of the columnar values:
+StaticFrame 2 now permits this:

 ```python
 from typing import Any